Plutonomicon/plutonomicon/builtin-data.md

 ## What is `List`?
 The List constructor is a wrapper around a builtin list of `Data`.
 Notice that it is specifically a monomorphic list.
 Its elements are of type `Data`. `PlutusTx.toData [1, 2, 3]` translates to `List [I 1, I 2, I 3]`.
 Those elements are `I` data values.

-One interesting thing to note here is that when you convert a Haskell list to a `Data` value, and it ends up as a `List` data value, all the elements within the builtin list will be *the same species of `Data`*.
+One interesting thing to note here is that when you convert a Haskell list to a `Data` value, and it ends up as a `List` data value, all the elements within the builtin list will be *the same "species" of `Data`*.
 What does that mean?
 Well, Haskell lists are homogenous, e.g- `[Int]`, turning `[Int]` into a `Data` consists of two steps-
 * Map `PlutusTx.toData` over all elements of the list.
 * Wrap the list into a `List` data value.